Characters: Yu Yu Hakusho Team Urameshi

 - One Steve Limit: Averted.
 Shares the same human name with his little stepbrother, Shuuichi.

 - Princely Young Man: By virtue of his attitude and how he's treated in this case, rather than status.
 He's a Prince Charming type.

 - Real Men Wear Pink: He doesn't look impressive, being a pretty boy that often wears a pink school uniform and has this thing for roses.
 Guess who is one of the series' biggest Badasses and the only person that Hiei admits being afraid of?

-- Really 700 Years Old: Looks like a teenager, is thousands of years old.
+- Really 700 Years Old: Played With: His human body really is a teenager like it appears to be, but his demon soul is thousands of years old.

 - Red-Headed Hero: His hair is dark crimson; though it does change color when he assumes his true form.

 - School Uniforms are the New Black: In a manga bonus story, his classmates note that he wears the uniform even when he doesn't have to.

 - She's a Man in Japan: In the Philippines actually.
 They Hand Waved this after they got to the point where his chest is visible.